Liza Jessie Peterson

-Liza Jessie Peterson is a playwright, actor, activist, and educator.
+Liza Jessie Peterson is an American playwright, actress, activist, and educator.
 She is known for her one-woman show, The Peculiar Patriot and her appearances in Ava DuVernay's film 13th.

 Early life

 Liza Jessie Peterson is originally from Philadelphia, Pennsylvania.
 She attended Georgetown University and majored in International Relations, hoping to become a diplomat or a lobbyist post-graduation.
 Throughout her college career, Peterson was active on campus, becoming head of Georgetown's Black Student Union her freshman year.
 However, Peterson moved to Paris in the early 1990s and became a fashion model.
 Her first show was for Jean Paul Gaultier.
 After modeling for three years, Peterson moved to New York and started to delve into the, at the time, underground slam poetry scene.

 Teaching career

 In 1998 Peterson began working at Riker's Island Academy on Riker's Island teaching poetry for students there.
 Originally supposed to be a three-week job, Peterson found herself staying there for three years due to the high demand for her classes from students and teachers.
 In 2008 Peterson accepted a full-time position at Riker's Academy.
 By 2018, Peterson will have taught at Riker's Island for 20 years.
 She created and developed The Urban Folktale Project, where her students created original plays based on their most pressing issues and performed it at several theaters around New York City.
 The project was so successful that it received a grant from Russell Simmons’ Rush Philanthropic Arts Foundation.
 The Urban Folktale Project has successfully produced three plays.